 13.4.16.
-Treatment of non-volatile EPROM and EEPROM media following sanitisation
+Treatment of non-volatile EPROM and EEPROM media following sanitisation treated as indicated in the table below.

 As little research has been conducted on the ability to recover data on non-volatile EPROM or EEPROM media after sanitisation, highly classified media retains its original classification.